ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Keybinds: see \nameref{keybinds}
 - Toggle: see \nameref{toggle}
 - Timers: see \nameref{timers}
-- Output value: multiplier of output signal created by the block, explained in \nameref{output-value-calculation}
+- Output value: multiplier of the output signal created by the block, explained in \nameref{output-value-calculation}

 \begin{figure}[H]
     \centering